The movie “Black Panther” continues to break records worldwide.

 Breaking records and creating conversations

 Director Ryan Coogler blends culturally-relevant messages and historically accurate costumes in every scene.
 He brings Wakanda, the African land known to comic-book readers, to life.
 In the movie, Wakanda is a rich and unspoiled land.
 The technology and natural power of a fictional metal, ‘vibranium’, allow this hidden African community to thrive without exploitation.
-This is a stark contrast to the feeling of many African-Americas today.
+This is a stark contrast to the feeling of many African-Americans today.
 It is also vastly different from the experiences of their ancestors.

 Wakanda vs America